 3 Fall Festivals that We are Feeling

 Fast forward to late September downtown.
-The cool breeze is a biblical relief for locals that know just how magic the fall can be in Pensacola.
+The cool breeze is a biblical relief for locals that know just how magical the fall can be in Pensacola.
 The dark blue skies and fading sun rays are annual signs that festival season is here, and there are three upcoming fall festivals that you won't want to miss!

 The Crawfish always boil, the Mullett usually toss, and the shrimp can really do the ’etouffee.
 Let your plate be the stage at this festival which features flounder, snapper, crawfish, mahi and mussels of all sorts.
 Wash it down with an IPA from the Pensacola Bay Brewery.
 (Sep 29-Oct 1)